devyetii/EP20-RegForm-Recreation/README.md

 # EP20-RegForm-Recreation
 Recreating Energia Powered 20 Registeration form using React, Formic and Yup !

-All credits goes to @mohamedsaad4 for the elegant design :love:
+All credits goes to @mohamedsaad4 for the elegant design :heart: